 Push provisioning requires you to share sensitive card data held on your system with the token service provider (without the cardholder needing to manually enter the PAN details into their mobile application).
 The cardholder must be logged into their account (i.e., logged in to their mobile application) in order to be able to authenticate.

-To implement push provisioning, you can either do this directly with the token service provider or via the GPS-MeaWallet Integration service.
+To implement push provisioning, you can either do this directly with the token service provider or via a GPS Supported Third Party for Push Provisioning.

 3.3.1.
 Implementing Push Provisioning directly